-- (1) A full-time senior practitioner shall be entitled to 160 hours annual leave per annum.
-The entitlement accrues pro rata on a weekly basis. - (2) (a) A full-time doctor in training shall be entitled to 152 hours annual leave per annum.
-The entitlement accrues pro rata on a weekly basis. - (b) Effective on and from 17 January 2011, a full-time doctor in training shall be entitled to 160 hours annual leave per annum.
-The entitlement accrues pro rata on a weekly basis. - (c) Effective on and from 17 January 2011, the recorded balance of annual leave hours for doctors in training shall be multiplied by 1.053 and the resulting sum credited as annual leave. - (3) (a) Where a practitioner takes a week of annual leave, this will be debited as 40 hours leave.

-- (b) Where a practitioner takes a day of annual leave this will be debited as 8 hours leave unless the practitioner was rostered to work other than 8 hours in which case the practitioner will be debited the hours that they would have been rostered for that day.
+- (1) A full-time practitioner shall be entitled to 160 hours annual leave per annum.
+The entitlement accrues pro rata on a weekly basis. - (2) (a) Where a practitioner takes a week of annual leave, this will be debited as 40 hours leave. - (b) Where a practitioner takes a day of annual leave this will be debited as 8 hours leave unless the practitioner was rostered to work other than 8 hours in which case the practitioner will be debited the hours that they would have been rostered for that day.
 Provided that annual leave will not be utilised for any absence beyond full-time hours.
 Where a practitioner makes an application for annual leave for a period that is or includes a period of rostered overtime and the absence is approved by the employer, the period of rostered overtime will be changed to un-rostered hours.
+Annual leave credits shall not be applied to any period of un-rostered hours.

+(3) Additional Leave

-Annual leave credits shall not be applied to any period of un-rostered hours. - (c) Where a Doctor in Training takes annual leave prior to 17 January 2011, one week of annual leave will be debited as 38 hours leave and a day of annual leave will be debited as 7.6 hours leave unless the practitioner was rostered to work other than 7.6 hours in which case the practitioner will be debited the hours that they would have been rostered for that day. - (4) Additional Leave - (a) On-call - (i) A practitioner can accrue up to a maximum of 40 hours of additional annual leave. - (ii) For each completed period of 120 hours rostered on-call a practitioner shall accrue 8 hours additional annual leave. - (b) Working Sundays and/or Public Holidays - (i) A practitioner can accrue up to a maximum of 40 hours of additional annual leave. - (ii) Practitioners who are rostered to work their ordinary hours on Sundays and/or public holidays during a qualifying period of employment for annual leave shall be entitled to receive an additional 8 hours leave for each seven ordinary shifts so worked. - (c) The maximum amount of additional leave that can be accrued under this clause is 40 additional hours leave during a qualifying period of employment. - (5) Provided that a practitioner who is entitled to additional leave in accordance with subclause (4) above, the maximum combined entitlement shall be 40 hours additional leave during a qualifying period of employment. - (6) A practitioner who during a qualifying period towards an entitlement of annual leave was employed on a part time or sessional basis may elect to take a lesser period of annual leave calculated by converting the part time or sessional service to equivalent full time service. - (7) The annual leave prescribed in this clause may be split into portions, and may be taken in periods of one day or less, by agreement between the Employer and the practitioner.
+- (a) On-call - (i) A practitioner can accrue up to a maximum of 40 hours of additional annual leave. - (ii) For each completed period of 120 hours rostered on-call a practitioner shall accrue 8 hours additional annual leave. - (b) Working Sundays and/or Public Holidays - (i) A practitioner can accrue up to a maximum of 40 hours of additional annual leave. - (ii) Practitioners who are rostered to work their ordinary hours on Sundays and/or public holidays during a qualifying period of employment for annual leave shall be entitled to receive an additional 8 hours leave for each seven ordinary shifts so worked.